-- · Help your team understand the Code by reviewing with them the topics that are most relevant to their daily jobs. - Foster an environment where employees feel comfortable raising questions and concerns. - · Take seriously any questions or concerns raised, engage in active listening and provide the individual with your undivided attention.
+- Help your team understand the Code by reviewing with them the topics that are most relevant to their daily jobs. - Foster an environment where employees feel comfortable raising question and concerns. - Take seriously any questions or concerns raised, engage in active listening and provide the individual with your undivided attention.
 Remind the employee of the company's stance on non-retaliation. - Evaluate whether a concern raised by an employee should be escalated.
 If so, escalate the matter as soon as possible.
 This may mean contacting a more senior leader, Human Resources, the Global Law and Compliance Department, or the Ethics & Compliance Committee.
 The need to report actual or potential misconduct surpasses any desire an employee may have to tell you something "off the record."

-Guide to Ethical Decision-Making
+Guide to Ethical Decision Making

 It's important to realize that our Code is more than a rulebook - it is a guide on how to behave ethically even when there is not a clear rule to follow.
-When faced with an ethical dilemma, you have a responsibility to take the action that is in line with our Code and Values.

-At times you might be uncertain as to the right course of action, or something just doesn't feel right.
-In those cases, the questions in the ethical decision-making model can help you determine the most appropriate way to proceed.
+Whenever you are uncertain as to the right course of action, or if something just doesn't feel right, we encourage you to think through the following questions as a guide: